D-K-E/digital-edition-suite/docs/specs.rst

 :code:`id2` is associated to :code:`values`.
 The cardinality of the association is 1-1.
-Together their type is :code:`Single Constraint Mixed Pair`.
+Together their type is :code:`Pair`.
 The constraint that applies to both of the components is :code:`Non Numeric String`

+:code:`id2-values` is associated to :code:`value-definition`.
+The cardinality of the association is 1-1.
+Together their type is :code:`Pair`

-:code:`id1` is associated to :code:`id2-values`, and to :code:`value-definition`.
-Both associations are 1-1.
+:code:`id1` is associated to :code:`id2-values-value-definition`.
+The cardinality of the association is 1-1.
+Together their type is :code:`Pair`